NicholasD192/NvidiaRestInterface/README.md

 The project should also be compatible with Visual Studio 2015.

+## Architecture

+Each public function in the NvidiaModelAccessor class follows the same methodology.
+Example below is the call stack for acquiring thermal informatio.

+1. NvidiaModelAccessor.GetTemperatureSettings() -> Called from the constructor.
+2. NvidiaGpuModel.GetThermalSettings() -> Returns unformatted data from NvidiaGPUModel class to the Accessor
+3. ConvertTemperatureSettings() -> Reformats data into an array that can be easily converted into JSON.

 ## Dev Notes

 The API currently has 5 separate Controllers.